quil-lang/quil/spec/Quil.md

 ```

 A parametric circuit can take a certain number of parameters in addition to any
-formal qubit arguments.
-The application of this circuit is written as the
+formal arguments.
+The application of this circuit is written as the circuit name
-circuit name followed by a list of parameters in parenthesis followed by a list
+followed by a list of parameters in parenthesis followed by a list of
-of zero-or-more qubits.
+zero-or-more qubits.

 Examples:
 ```